sm2774us/full_stack_interview_prep_2021/README.md

 </figure>
 ```
 Is it valid?
 If not, can you explain why?

 ##### A1.
 The markup uses [the picture element](https://www.w3.org/TR/html-picture-element/), which is a pretty new addition to the specification.
 The code is all valid apart from the last image specified in the `srcset` attribute; `320y` isn’t a valid value.
 If the `y` is replaced with a `w`, it becomes valid though.

+##### Q2.
+The `main` element
+Can you explain the definition of the `main` element?
+What is its goal?
+Are the two specifications (WHATWG and W3C) in agreement on its definition?

+##### A2.
+The **`main`** element has two different definitions depending on the specification used.

+The W3C specification describes it as the main content of the page, that is, the content that describes the main topic of a page or is the central functionality of an application.
+The specification also states that a document must not include more than one main element.

+The WHATWG specification doesn’t assign any semantic value to the main element and describes it as a container for the dominant contents of another element.
+Also, according to WHATWG, you don’t have a limit in the number of times you can use the main element in a single document.
+If you have multiple article elements on a page, you may want to markup the main content of each article with a separate main element.